Pink satin pointe shoes push the Eurocentric ideals of ballet

 “This wouldn’t of been achievable without the help of everyone involved, especially ‘Ballet Black,’ whom we collaborated with to create these beautiful new colours,” said Freed of London.

-Ballet has been around since the Italian Renaissance, yet in 2018 we are barley addressing the issue — even while we have Prima Ballerinas of color who have captivated audiences, like Misty Copeland.
+Ballet has been around since the Italian Renaissance, yet in 2018 we are barely addressing the issue — even while we have Prima Ballerinas of color who have captivated audiences, like Misty Copeland.
 “The Nutcracker and the Four Realms” star became the second African-American soloist in the American Ballet Theater’s 75-year history.
 Even at the height of her career, she could not walk into any dance retailer and purchase a pair of pointe shoes her shade, until now.
 This is particularly impactful, in an industry where people of color make up a significantly narrow minority.

 As a ballet student, I could easily purchase pointe shoes at my local dance stores without having to worry about them matching my skin tone.
 I’m freakishly pale and the traditional pink satin shoes always matched me.
 For my fellow dancers who were any other skin tone than light pink, there was no other option than having to take the extra step to dye your shoes.